Binary-Blade/starter-nestjs/README.md

 cd your-repo-name
 ```

-2. Environment variables are provided in a .env file within the cloned repository.
+2. Environment variables are provided in a .env.example file within the cloned repository.
 These include configurations for the database, JWT tokens, and the application environment.
 Here's an example of what's included:
 ```env
 # Database Configuration
 DB_HOST=postgres                  # The hostname of the database server.